MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/allocation-profiler.md

 <!-- ====================================================================== -->
 ## View memory allocation by function

 You can view memory allocation by JavaScript function.
-See [Investigate memory allocation by function ("Allocation sampling" profiling type)](./index.md#investigate-memory-allocation-by-function-allocation-sampling-profiling-type).
+See [Speed up JavaScript runtime ("Allocation sampling" profiling type)](../rendering-tools/js-runtime.md).

 <!-- ====================================================================== -->